ramnathv/slidify/README.md

 rpubsUpload('My First Presentation', 'slides.html')
 ```

-Development is underway to provide support for publishing to
+Development is underway to provide support for publishing to Github Pages, Dropbox and Amazon S3

- * Github Pages
- * Dropbox
- * Amazon S3

 ---